informatics-isi-edu/webauthn/README.md

 As root, run these convenience `Makefile` targets for development and test:

+    make preinstall_centos
     make install
 	make deploy

+The `preinstall_centos` target may work on several Linux distributions including CentOS 7 and recent Fedora.
+It is not a frequently tested build method as most production environments choose to manage prerequisites more explicitly and so the webauthn `install` target does not attempt to solve those prerequisites itself.

 If you wish to modify the service configuration, edit the `~webauthn/webauthn2_config.json` (see `samples/` folder in source